 While we’re on the subject of performance, despite being besotted with one of the worst variants on the original Hydra Matic concept, any 1960s Oldsmobile Ninety Eight is an effortless performer in a straight line.
 Car Magazine tests normally pegged 0-60 times in the mid 9 second range and top speeds up and over 125 miles per hour.

-1964 also marks the point that my father’s family started the sea change away from the brand loyalty to Fords to Oldsmobiles.
+1964 marks the point that my father’s family started the sea change away from the brand loyalty to Fords to Oldsmobiles as well.
 My Uncle, freshly rejected from the California Highway Patrol, was working at Paddleford Olds in Palo Alto in the Parts Department.
 With knowledge of the Police Pursuit packages available for all Oldsmobiles he ordered a rather remarkable Super Eighty Eight.
 Most likely it had the Starfire 394, a very numerically low axle ratio and police shocks and springs.
 The family was nonetheless very impressed, and one by one, Oldsmobile purchases became the sign of true adulthood in my family.

 The Super Eighty Eight made its debut in a family crisis in the fall of 1964.
 My Grandfather had been in a freak accident at the Gulf Oil refinery in Port Arthur, Texas.
 My Uncle sped from Palo Alto to Port Arthur in the remarkable for the time 40 hours to make it to my Grandfather, most of the time running 115mph through the high deserts of the Southwest.